 This portion is outdated but left in for historic perspective.

 Anna Colleen, his apprentice for a few years, has been handling sheep ever since she could walk.
 She spent a few years in 4-H, wielding a set of clippers and a carder, and loves to hang in there with her dad and attempt to go sheep for sheep with him on his larger shearing jobs.
-She isn’t quite ready to do a hand spinners fleece yet, maybe by the end of the summer.

 As of September 2010, just when she got very good at shearing, Anna became Anna Coulter and now resides in Burlington, WA.
 She might be down on the weekends that her dad has a shearing job but don’t count on it.
 When she is more settled into married life she just might take some of her dad’s old shears and start a northern service!

-Last summer, after a busy spring and shearing season, Dirt had not yet gotten to our sheep (you know, the cobbler’s children go barefoot) but came home one day to all of his sheep shorn for him, Bet did them all including our big ram in one afternoon all by herself (all I did was run over and take pictures at the end of it all)
+A few summers ago, after a busy spring and shearing season, Dirt had not yet gotten to our sheep (you know, the cobbler’s children go barefoot) but came home one day to all of his sheep shorn for him, Bet did them all including our big ram in one afternoon all by herself (all I did was run over and take pictures at the end of it all)

 So now, Dirt rarely goes on a shearing call without his new sidekick, Bet.